 - Style smart.
 Again, look for mousses and gels geared toward building volume.
 To give the most oomph to thin strands, blow-dry your hair until it’s only a little damp, then apply a styler at the roots.
 This also keeps hair from sticking to your scalp, which makes thinness more obvious.

 - Find a great barber or stylist.
-Exactly how this pro works her mane magic depends on your hair type, texture, personal preference, and pattern of hair loss.
-She might blunt the ends of your hair to make them look thicker, for example, or leave your hair longer in some areas to help disguise trouble spots.
+Exactly how this pro works their mane magic depends on your hair type, texture, personal preference, and pattern of hair loss.
+They might blunt the ends of your hair to make them look thicker, for example, or leave your hair longer in some areas to help disguise trouble spots.
 But the bottom line is that the right haircut can make a big difference for you.

 - Switch your part.
 If you’ve always worn your hair parted on the left, try shifting it to the right or center.
 After years of lying in the same direction, a switch will help lift your hair away from your scalp.